Division of Student Affairs > Student Services > Health & Wellness > Sexual & Relationship Violence Prevention > Our Programs

 As part of their Chicago Quarter courses (Discover and Explore Chicago), all first year students are required to participate in a Common Hour, which includes curriculum on sexual violence, consent and bystander intervention.
 If you have any comments or feedback, please contact us at email@example.com.

-Haven – Understanding Sexual Assault, is an online educational module created by EverFi to address sexual violence, relationship violence, stalking and bystander intervention.
+Sexual Assault Prevention for Undergraduates is an online educational module that addresses sexual violence, relationship violence, stalking and bystander intervention.
 All incoming students are expected to take this online module as part of their Discover or Explore Chicago curriculum.

 Workshops ranging from 45 minutes to 2 hours are presented to small and large groups of students, staff or faculty.
 They cover a range of topics related to sexual violence, relationship violence, stalking, consent, healthy relationships, bystander intervention (more details below), how to support a survivor, reporting protocols, safer sex, etc. Workshops can be tailored to meet the particular needs of the audience.
-To request a workshop, please click here.
+Request a workshop here.

 Year-round events around issues related to sexual health and violence prevention are implemented in close collaboration with numerous on- and off-campus partners.
 Events are participatory in nature and are offered on both campuses, including in residence halls.
 Some of our annual, university-wide signature events include Sexual Assault Awareness Month (more details below), One Billion Rising, and the DePaul Annual Linen Drive to mark Domestic Violence Awareness Month.
 If you are interested in collaborating with HPW to host an event, please contact us at firstname.lastname@example.org.